 Off-campus housing: Some students prefer to find housing off-campus (this can be more cost-effective especially for students with families).
 There are helpful resources for off-campus housing here: http://housing.ucr.edu/help-desk/offcampus-housing.html.

 The International Students Office (ISSO) has logistical information that all newly admitted international students must review available here: https://international.ucr.edu/students/new-students

 Money and Expenses

-International Students are strongly encouraged to read the International Students Office guide to money.
+International Students are strongly encouraged to read the International Students Office New Student Guide.

 - Students receiving financial support:

 - If you are receiving a fellowship, set up direct deposit in R'Web by going to the "Student Accounts" tab and select the "Student Account Online" link.
 Direct deposit is highly recommended for the fastest fellowship disbursement.

 - Fellowships will begin being disbursed in late September.

 - Financial support will not disburse until students are enrolled in at least 12 units.

 - Ph.D. students receiving a full fellowship will have their university tuition, health insurance, and most fees paid after enrolling in 12 units in early September.
 If you are employed at 25% or higher as a Graduate Student Researcher (GSR) or Teaching Assistant (TA), you will be responsible to pay the miscellaneous fee differential of ~$350 per quarter.
 Funded students are individually responsible to pay any fees owed including for housing, document fees, library fees, and any other fees.

 - M.S. students and self-supported students must bring enough money to pay University fees (tuition, fees, and health insurance)